SickChill/SickChill.Wiki/SickChill-installation-Ubuntu-15.md

     sudo systemctl status sickrage
     ```

-All done, verify that Sick-Rage is accessible at: http://localhost:8081
+All done, verify that SickChill is accessible at: http://localhost:8081